violin-suzutsuki/LinoriaLib/README.md

 - Interface automatically becomes scrollable whenever there are too many UI elements
 - Dependency boxes, allowing you to easily hide/show UI elements depending on the state of other UI elements

+## Why Choose Us?
+- Reliable and Stable
+- Amazing perfomance while having under 2.5k lines of code!
+- And More!

 ## Interface Preview
 <img src="https://i.imgur.com/qs0Hqc6.png" />